-Prerequisite: ENG 22 or ENG 24, with a grade of C or better, or equivalent.
+Prerequisites: ENG 22 or ENG 24 with a grade of C or better or equivalent

-ANTH 152 Culture and Humanity (3)
+ANTH 152: Culture and Humanity

 ANTH 152 is an anthropological examination of the development of cultures in the post-1500 world.
 We will study the impact of globalization on some cultural traditions in different regions, including Africa, the Americas, Asia, Europe, and Oceania.
-The emphasis is on a multicultural and global perspective of cultural diversity and change.
+The emphasis is on a multicultural and global perspective of cultural diversity and change. e.

-Prerequisites: ENG 22 or ENG 24 with a grade of C or better, or equivalent.
+Prerequisites: ENG 22 or ENG 24 with a grade of C or better or equivalent

-ANTH 200 Cultural Anthropology (3)
+ANTH 200: Cultural Anthropology